 Prince Edward Island

-North Cape Nature Trail: On the northwest tip of the Island, home to 3.5 kilometres of boardwalk, this trail accommodates walkers of all skill levels including those with mobility challenges.
-Get up close and personal with the renowned red cliffs that mark the Island’s coastline.
-Take in the views of the Gulf of St. Lawrence and if you time your walk for low tide, you may even be able to enjoy some beach time.
+Black Marsh Nature Trail: On the northwest tip of the Island, this 3.5-kilometre boardwalk trail welcomes walkers of all abilities, including those with mobility challenges.
+As you make your way along the coast, you’ll get up close and personal with the renowned red cliffs that mark the Island’s coastline and take in the views of the Gulf of St. Lawrence.
+If you time your walk for low tide, you may even be able to enjoy some beach time.

-Summerside Friendship Park (Rotary Park Trail): The trail system in this 64-acre park is primarily a flat, groomed gravel surface.
+Rotary Friendship Park: The trail system in this 64-acre park is primarily a flat, groomed gravel surface.
 Weave through the woods and you’re likely to spot some of the Island’s native woodland creatures.

 Nova Scotia

-Cape to Cape Trail: Nova Scotia’s first long distance footpath winds through shaded forests with breathtaking views of the coast.
-The trail covers more than 400 kilometres and offers a variety of trail distances for all skill levels.
+Cape to Cape Trail: Nova Scotia’s first long distance footpath winds through shaded forests and opens onto breathtaking views of the coast.
+Spanning more than 400 kilometres, this trail links two scenic lookoffs across four counties, with routes ranging from gentle walks to challenging hikes.

 New Brunswick

-Fundy Trail Parkway: Newly extended to 19 kilometres, this multi-use trail follows the breathtaking coastline of the Bay of Fundy all the way to Long Beach – a previously inaccessible gem perfect for a mid-walk respite.
+Fundy Trail Provincial Park: This multi-use trail follows the breathtaking coastline of the Bay of Fundy all the way to Long Beach — a previously inaccessible gem — and includes over 35 kilometres of hiking and biking paths, coastal lookouts, beaches, waterfalls and a 60-metre suspension bridge leading to the Fundy Footpath.

-Harbour Passage: Explore Saint John and its history via this series of beautifully landscaped interconnected pathways that welcome walkers, runners and cyclists.
+Harbour Passage: Explore Saint John and its history via this series of beautifully landscaped interconnected pathways with lookouts and heritage panels that welcome walkers, runners and cyclists.

 Quebec